 Since October 2018 approximately 178,000m3 of sand has been moved from the Semaphore South breakwater to West Beach and Henley Beach South.

 Since November 2019, 60,000m3 of sand has been moved from between the Semaphore and Largs Bay jetties to West Beach.

 The sand moved from north of the Largs Bay jetty (in April and May 2020) was used to restore the eroded dunes at Semaphore South.

 Historically, testing of sand at the northern end of Largs Bay has shown that it would be uneconomic to use it to replenish beaches further south on the Adelaide coast.
 This is because it is finer and would wash away much more quickly.
 The

 most recent analysis shows that while suitable sand can be found to just north of Largs Bay jetty (to Strathfield Terrace, Largs North), the build-up of sand beyond that would not be an economically viable source for replenishing West Beach or its adjacent beaches.

 The properties of Adelaide’s natural beach sand has been thoroughly investigated to inform beach management decisions and help identify suitable sources of sand for beach replenishment.

-An independent assessment of the impact of moving sand from the northern beaches confirmed that the beaches will recover quickly and continue to grow despite the short term impacts of moving sand.
+An independent assessment of the impact of moving sand from the northern beaches confirmed that the beaches will recover and continue to grow despite the short term impacts of moving sand.